Call 24/7 prerecorded message1-866-4EZ-HAUL

 Occasionally, I would mow lawns when requested and often I would reflect on my days of growing up living with my Uncle Ron and Aunt Jerina.
 They were school teachers who taught me the fine discipline of work.
 School work and work around the home.
 Can’t say I worked a day in my life until I moved in with them at age 9.
 They made me do alot of work, but it had a very positive impact in the end for my development as a youth.
 The discipline has paid off and there is hardly anything I will not try, simply because it is considered too hard.

-I once told my grandfather that I really enjoyed the flexibility in my working hours, job variety, the independence and the pay that my small business gave me but he just sarcastically remarked that I didn’t work enough and that every Mexican in town did what I did.
+I once told my grandfather that I really enjoyed the flexibility in my working hours, job variety, the independence and the pay that my small business gave me but he just sarcastically remarked that I didn’t work enough.
 He did have a point there but I didn’t let his discouraging words take hold of my thinking.
 I just put more effort and time in taking my business to a different level.
 For a few years after moving from Northern California to Hollywood, CA I put my business aside to pursue a different course.
 (Can you guess what that might be) Now, after belonging to the Starving Actors Guild for several years and working among the stars I decided to take up with my hauling business again and frankly I can’t afford to go back into the acting business.